Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/archived/assignment-08-framework.md

 - What the components and features of the framework look like?
 - How they implement the features
   - These frameworks use class names combined with an html structure to create many of the standard UI elements you might find on any website.
-Exmine these closely you will be implementing your own set of UI elements.
+Examine these closely you will be implementing your own set of UI elements.

 ## Project requirements